overview

 [Outline of the project]

-A spatial installation for the Italian luxury watch brand "PANERAI."
+A spatial installation by the Italian luxury watch brand "PANERAI".

-First, concept design a transparent, "shell" watch that embodied Panerai's distinctive features, such as the one-stroke numerals on the indexes and the square-shaped case, and then stretched it to a length of 16 meters through extrusion molding.
+First, we concept design a transparent, shell-like watch that condensed Panerai's characteristic features, such as the index using numbers drawn in a single stroke and the square-shaped case, and then we stretched it to a length of 16 meters using extrusion molding.

-One clock is produced every five minutes, and the long, slender "empty shell clocks" will gradually become shorter over the course of displays, until they have all disappeared, at which point the installation will come to an end.
+One clock is made every five minutes, and the long, slender "empty clock shells" gradually shorten over the duration of displays, ending the installation the moment they all disappear.

-In other words, this "empty shell clock" is also a device that allows us to perceive time, just like an hourglass.
+In other words, this "empty clock" is also a device that allows us to perceive time, much like an hourglass.

-We thought that by converting "time" into "length," like "selling watches by weight," it would be possible to experience time, and even to "take home your own time."
+I thought that by converting "time" into "length," like the "selling clocks by weight," it would be possible to experience time, and even "take home your own personal time."

 *What is "onndo"?